SiliconLabs/matter_applications/matter_thread_multi_switch_mad/README.md

     bool CurrentButton2State = false;
     ```

-*   Modify and add button event handler functions, in which we will handle approprite actions for each button:
+*   Modify and add button event handler functions, in which we will handle appropriate actions for each button:
-    Repleace the whole function AppTask::SwitchActionEventHandler(AppEvent * aEvent) with these functions:
+    Replace the whole function AppTask::SwitchActionEventHandler(AppEvent * aEvent) with these functions:

     ```cpp
     void AppTask::Btn1ActionEventHandler(AppEvent * aEvent)